 Remove cakes from the oven and let them cool in the cake pans.

-Once the cakes have cooked completely, take them out of the pan and slice the tops off to create flat surfaces.
+Once the cakes have cooled completely, slice the tops off to create flat surfaces.

 Cut or crumble the tops to make tiny crumbs.
 We will use these later so set them aside.